-UW-CTRI is partnering with two health systems, Aurora Health Care and UW Health, to treat more than 4,000 clinic patients.
-BREATHE 2 has begun at St. Luke’s Medical Center, part of the Aurora system.
+UW-CTRI is partnering with two health systems, Advocate Aurora Health and UW Health, to treat more than 4,000 clinic patients.
 Aurora doctors are excited about BREATHE 2’s promise.

-BREATHE 2 Care Managers, who work for the participating health systems, are reaching out to patients listed as smokers in electronic health records at participating clinics.
+BREATHE 2 Tobacco Care Managers, who work for the participating health systems, are reaching out to patients listed as smokers in electronic health records at participating clinics.

 The study uses opt-out recruitment, meaning everyone will hear about the study from the Care Managers unless the patient tells us they don’t want to hear about it.
-BREATHE 2 offers treatment to all smokers at participating clinics, and has now enrolled more than 190 participants.
+BREATHE 2 offers treatment to all smokers at participating clinics.
+Tobacco Care Mangers play a pivotal role in BREATHE 2 research.